-Position the oven rack to the middle and set the oven to "Bake" at 250 degrees Fahrenheit, letting it preheat.
+Position the oven rack to the middle and set the oven to "Bake" at 250 F, letting it preheat.

 Take the riblets from the refrigerator and remove the plastic wrap.

 Line a baking sheet with heavy-duty aluminum foil and place the riblets on top.
-Cover the pork riblets and pan with aluminum foil and place in the preheated oven.
+Cover the pork riblets and pan with aluminum foil and place your riblets in the preheated oven.

-Bake the pork riblets for 3 to 4 hours until done.
+Bake the pork riblets for three to four hours until done.
 Use a meat thermometer to test the temperature of the riblets where thickest.
-The USDA states pork should reach 145 degrees when completely cooked.

 Remove the pan from the oven using pot holders.
 Let the riblets rest covered for 10 minutes and then remove the foil.
 Use a sharp knife to slice the riblets into individual servings and place them on a platter.
 Serve the riblets as desired.